douglasgreen/outlines/society/philosophy/books.en.md

 remains a critical text for understanding the development of utilitarianism and its application to moral and legal philosophy.

+## Mary Wollstonecraft (1759-1797)

+### "A Vindication of the Rights of Woman" (1792)

+Mary Wollstonecraft's "A Vindication of the Rights of Woman," published in 1792, is a foundational text in feminist philosophy.
+It argues for the empowerment and education of women, challenging the societal norms of the 18th century that relegated women to subordinate roles.
+Wollstonecraft's work is a response to the prevailing educational and political theories of her time, which often denied women a rational education and viewed them as mere ornaments or property in society.

+#### Key Themes and Arguments

+-   **Education and Rationality**: Wollstonecraft asserts that women should receive an education that allows them to develop their reason and virtue, similar to men.
+She criticizes the education system for teaching women to prioritize beauty and marriage over intellectual development, which she argues leads to their oppression and limits their potential.

+-   **Equality and Rights**: While Wollstonecraft does not explicitly state that men and women are equal in all aspects, she advocates for equality in areas such as morality and education.
+She argues that women are essential to the nation as they educate children and can be companions to their husbands, rather than just wives.

+-   **Critique of Contemporary Views**: Wollstonecraft critiques writers like Jean-Jacques Rousseau, who believed women should only be educated to serve men.
+She challenges the notion that women should aim to acquire different virtues than men, arguing instead that both sexes should strive for the same virtues.

+-   **Social and Political Advocacy**: The treatise calls for women's suffrage and their inclusion in various professions, such as medicine and business.
+Wollstonecraft believes that society would benefit from the full inclusion of women in the public sphere, as it would allow women to marry for affection rather than economic necessity.

+-   **Marriage and Friendship**: Wollstonecraft argues that marriage should be based on friendship and mutual respect rather than financial interest or appearances.
+She describes marriage as a form of "legal prostitution" due to the economic dependency it creates for women.

+-   **Proposals for Reform**: She proposes the establishment of national schools where boys and girls are educated together, fostering equality from a young age.
+This coeducation would help develop rational and virtuous citizens, improving society as a whole.

+#### Reception and Influence

+"A Vindication of the Rights of Woman" was initially well-received and became a bestseller.
+It significantly influenced the women's rights movements in both Great Britain and the United States, inspiring figures like Elizabeth Cady Stanton and Susan B. Anthony.
+Despite some later criticism, the work remains a seminal text in feminist literature.

+Overall, Wollstonecraft's treatise is a passionate call for the recognition of women's rights and their potential as rational beings, advocating for societal reforms that would allow women to contribute fully to society.

 ## Georg Wilhelm Friedric Hegel (1770-1831)

 ### "Phenomenology of Spirit" (1807)